CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "flags": [ "FIRE" ],      // Indicates special effects
+"weight": 831,        // Weight, measured in grams "volume": "1500 ml",  // Volume, volume in ml and L can be used - "50 ml" or "2 L" "melee_damage": {     // Damage caused by using it as a melee weapon "bash": 12,
+  "cut": 0
+},
-"weight": 831,        // Weight, measured in grams "volume": "1500 ml",  // Volume, volume in ml and L can be used - "50 ml" or "2 L" "bashing": 12,        // Bashing damage caused by using it as a melee weapon "cutting": 0,         // Cutting damage caused by using it as a melee weapon "to_hit": 3,          // To-hit bonus if using it as a melee weapon "turns_per_charge": 20, // Charges consumed over time, deprecated in favor of power_draw "use_action": [ "firestarter" ], // Action performed when tool is used, see special definition below
+"to_hit": 3,          // To-hit bonus if using it as a melee weapon "turns_per_charge": 20, // Charges consumed over time, deprecated in favor of power_draw "use_action": [ "firestarter" ], // Action performed when tool is used, see special definition below